open-zaak/open-zaak/CONTRIBUTING.md

 If you have encountered a bug in Open Zaak, please check if an issue already exists in the list of existing [issues](https://github.com/open-zaak/open-zaak/issues), if such an issue does not exist, you can create one [here](https://github.com/open-zaak/open-zaak/issues/new/choose).
 When writing the bug report, try to add a clear example that shows how to reproduce said bug.

 ## Adding new features
 Before making making changes to the code, we advise you to first check the list of existing [issues](https://github.com/open-zaak/open-zaak/issues) for Open Zaak to see if an issue for the suggested changes already exists.
 If such an issue does not exist, you can create one [here](https://github.com/open-zaak/open-zaak/issues/new/choose).
+Creating an issue gives an opportunity for other developers to give tips even before you start coding.
+If you are in the early idea phase, or if your feature requires larger changes, you can also discuss it on [the mailing list](https://lists.publiccode.net/mailman/postorius/lists/openzaak-discuss.lists.publiccode.net/) to make sure you are heading in the right direction.

 ### Code style
 To keep the code clean and readable, Open Zaak uses: